VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > handlers.
 The diagrams focus on the logical relationships between the
 > aggregates in the domain.

-This scenario considers what happens when a Registrant tries to book several seats at a conference.
+This scenario considers what happens when a registrant tries to book several seats at a conference.
 The system must:

 - Check that sufficient seats are available.